 If you’ve got some time…

 5. Provide suggestions for fun “downtime” activities.
 If you’ve got an energetic crowd, they won’t want to waste a moment of the trip.
-To make things simple for them by drawing up a list of fun activities they can do in their free time.
-Be sure to include a variety that can include most tastes: local artisan shops to visit, hiking/bike paths to explore, museums, golf courses, and scenic spots to snap the perfect photo.
+Make things simple for them by drawing up a list of fun activities they can do in their free time.
+Be sure to include a variety that can cater to most tastes: local artisan shops to visit, hiking/bike paths to explore, museums, golf courses, and scenic spots to snap the perfect photo.

 6. Organize a special event for the ladies and gents.
-When sending out the invitation let your guests know you’d like to include them in some extra activities.
-They can indicate their interest; An afternoon at a distillery, a round of golf, a jeep ride into the jungle, an excursion to a leather factory.
-Arranging these fun perk for your guests will include everyone in both cultural and ritual activities.
+When sending out the invitation, let your guests know you’d like to include them in some extra activities.
+They can indicate their interest.
+An afternoon at a distillery, a round of golf, a jeep ride into the jungle, an excursion to a leather factory.
+Arranging these fun perks for your guests will include everyone in both cultural and ritual activities.